Scalar conservation law in a bounded domain with strong source at boundary: Abstract

 \section{Abstract}

-We consider a scalar conservation law with relaxation in a bounded domain $\Omega$, which describes the macroscopic evolution of some interacting particle system.
-The strength of the relaxation grows to infinity at $\partial\Omega$.
-We define the entropy solution $u \in L^\infty$ and prove that it is unique.
-When the relaxation is integrable, u satisfies the boundary condition in \cite{Otto96}, which allows the solution to attain values at $\partial\Omega$ different from the given data.
-When the relaxation is not integrable, $u$ satisfies an energy estimate and turns out to be continuous at $\partial\Omega$ in a very weak sense.
+We consider a scalar conservation law with source in a bounded open interval $\Omega\subseteq\bR$.
+The equation arises from the macroscopic evolution of an interacting particle system.
+The source term models an external effort driving the solution to a given function $\varrho$ with an intensity function $V:\Omega\to\bR_+$ that grows to infinity at $\partial\Omega$.
+We define the entropy solution $u \in L^\infty$ and prove the uniqueness.
+When $V$ is integrable, $u$ satisfies the boundary conditions introduced in \cite{Otto96}, which allows the solution to attain values at $\partial\Omega$ different from the given boundary data.
+When the integral of $V$ blows up, $u$ satisfies an energy estimate and presents essential continuity at $\partial\Omega$ in a weak sense.